beachpeeps/cpg_sandbox/GUI.md

 1. Click the **"Commit to [branch-name]"** button
 2. Your changes are now committed to your local branch

-*Screenshot needed: Commit interface with message and commit button*

 ### 5. (Optional) View Your Commit

 1. Switch to the **"History"** tab